emmanuel1-byte/click-shortener/readme.md

 ## API Documentation

-The API documentation is automatically generated using **Swagger UI** and can be accessed at the following URL:
+The API documentation is automatically generated using **Swagger UI** and can be accessed at the following URL on your local machine:

 [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs)